jengelh/g-manual/OL2013_Setup.rst

 Some Windows installations are fine with ``SERVERS``.
 Some are not.
 We do not know exactly why, but one hypothesis is that some versions try to resolve the RPC server name ahead of the RPCHTTP proxy name.
-We *did* observe, with Wireshark, that NetBIOS name request packets (NBNS protocol) for ``SERVERS`` are being emitted into the network.
+We *did* observe, with Wireshark, that name lookups were being done for ``SERVERS`` (NBNS, LLMNR and/or MDNS packets) are being emitted into the network.

 By modifying the server or user name field *again* (e.g. remove last character and add the character back again), the field values go back to unresolved mode